Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "And they wouldn’t go at all if we hadn’t fetched them," Allison replied.
 "Baby, there’s no shame in being the ones who fetch the cavalry."

 "...No.
 I know that.
-I just…The Hierarchy have done so much evil and, I just feel so..."
+I just...
+The Hierarchy have done so much evil and, I just feel so..."

 Allison nodded understanding and took her hand.
 "You want to fight them yourself," she said.